Aliases for GPX1 Gene

 GeneCards Summary for GPX1 Gene

 GPX1 (Glutathione Peroxidase 1) is a Protein Coding gene.
 Diseases associated with GPX1 include Hemolytic Anemia Due To Glutathione Peroxidase Deficiency and Keshan Disease.
-Among its related pathways are Purine metabolism and p53 Pathway (RnD).
+Among its related pathways are Arachidonic acid metabolism and Cellular Senescence.
 GO annotations related to this gene include SH3 domain binding and selenium binding.
-An important paralog of this gene is GPX5.
+An important paralog of this gene is GPX2.

 UniProtKB/Swiss-Prot Summary for GPX1 Gene